akelshareif/fiscally/znotes.md

 -   Use python-dotenv to grab environment variables from `.env`
 -   Create 3 classes, a base `Config`, `ProdConfig`, and `DevConfig`.
 The latter two inherit from the base class.
 -   The base class holds the secret key, static folder and templates folder environmental variables
--   The production and dev configs hold all the flask related env vars.
+-   The production and dev configs hold all the flask related env vars except FLASK_ENV

+## Heroku Deployment

+-   Ensure that all code is commited to local git repo and requirements.txt is up-to-date along with all the secret/irrelevant files ignored.
+-   Make sure that the production configuration points to the correct DB-URI by grabbing from Heroku's env vars
+-   `Procfile` is a file which tells Heroku which web-server to use and where to find the application's entry point.
+-   `runtime.txt` tells Heroku which version of Python to use.

 # Design Notes